R0bL/Project_Initiation_DS5500/README.md

 The objective of this project is to evaluate setiment around ESG topics using annual shareholder meeting notes to benchmark progression from 2013-2023.

-NLP model to (1) classify (Green/Brown) (2) look for evidence that a firm is meeting enviromental comitmentments.
+NLP model to (1) classify (Green/Brown) (2) look for evidence that a firm is meeting enviromental commitments.

 ## (Source: "Counterproductive Sustainable Investing: The Impact Elasticity of Brown and Green Firms, with Samuel Hartzmark")
 https://sites.google.com/site/kellyshue/